-The Russian government estimates that the population of Russia in 2016 is 146,519,759.
+The Russian government estimates that the population of Russia is 146,519,759.
 Based on this, Russia is the 9th most populous country in the world and the most populous country in Europe.

 How many people live in Russia today?

 Although Russia’s population has been gradually declining since the fall of the Soviet Union, the fall has slowed and stabilised in recent years.
 Since 2011, the population has increased modestly.
-The population of Russia in 2016 is 146,519,759.
+The population of Russia in 2016 was 146,519,759.
+Data for 2017 has not, at the time of writing, been published.

 When Crimea was annexed in 2014 Russia’s population received a one off increase of 2,248,400 people (based on Ukrainian census data).
 This increase is included in the total population figures listed in this article.